-The coding team comprised the five research psychologists who conducted the interviews.
-The team spent considerable time familiarising themselves with the various codes and training to identify relevant BP's, use of the codes and coding into the database.
+The coding team comprises the five research psychologists who conducted the interviews.
+The team spent considerable time familiarising themselves with the various codes and training to identify relevant BPs and proper assignment of the codes.
 Following the initial training, the team underwent an Inter-Rater Reliability (IRR) exercise.
-The purpose of the IRR was two-fold: first, to further assist coders in their familiarisation of the database codes and their definitions; and second, to establish how reliable the coders were at identifying and coding information from transcripts that were relevant to the first pass of coding.
+The purpose of the IRR was two-fold: first, to further assist coders in their familiarisation of the database codes and their definitions; and second, to establish how reliable the coders were at identifying and coding information from transcripts that were relevant to the first pass coding.
 In particular, the IRR was focused on establishing the coders' ability to: